Six Ways to Look at the Cross-Week 1 // New Ways // Pastor Kate Murphy

 https://www.thegrovecharlotte.org/connect-with-us

-Spirit School-Week 5 // The Righteous Power of God // Pastor Kate Murphy
+SABBATH-Week 1 // A gift from God // Pastor Kate Murphy

 Dear Church,